jchambers/pushy/README.md

 - Use a flow control strategy to avoid enqueueing push notifications faster than the server can respond
 - Choose a number of threads and concurrent connections that balances CPU time and network throughput

-## System requirements

-Pushy requires Java 7 or newer.
-Under Java 7, Pushy depends on netty-tcnative as an SSL provider (it is included automatically by dependency management systems, but Java 7 users managing dependcies manually will need to make sure it's on their classpath).
-A native SSL provider is not required under Java 8 and newer, but users may still choose to include one for enhanced performance.

 ## Metrics

 Pushy includes an interface for monitoring metrics that provide insight into clients' behavior and performance.
 You can write your own implementation of the `ApnsClientMetricsListener` interface to record and report metrics.
 We also provide metrics listeners that gather and report metrics [using the Dropwizard Metrics library](https://github.com/jchambers/pushy/tree/master/dropwizard-metrics-listener) and [using the Micrometer application monitoring facade](https://github.com/jchambers/pushy/tree/master/micrometer-metrics-listener) as separate modules.
 To begin receiving metrics, set a listener when building a new client: